The geometry of degenerations of Hilbert schemes of points: Review of the GIT construction

 By construction, and the fact that $C[n]/G[n]=C$, we have a morphism $I^n_{X/C} \to C$.
 We denote by $X^* \to C^*$ the family away from the origin and similarly for $(I^n_{X/C})^*\to C^*$.
 Then $\Hilb^n(X^*/C^*) \cong (I^n_{X/C})^*$ and in this way $I^n_{X/C} \to C$ can be viewed as a degeneration of the Hilbert schemes of the smooth fibres of $X\to C$.

-A crucial point of this construction is that one has a good understanding of the stability condition: one can formulate an explicit criterion, see \cite[Theorem 2.10]{GHH-2016}, which allows one to determine the (semi-)stable locus explicitly.
+A crucial point of this construction is that one has a good understanding of the stability condition: one can formulate an explicit criterion, see \cite[Theorem 2.10]{GHH-2019}, which allows one to determine the (semi-)stable locus explicitly.
 In order to recapitulate this we first have to recall the geometry of the map $X[n] \to C[n]$.
 Starting with a local \'etale coordinate $t$ on $C$ one obtains coordinates $t_i, i \in \{1, \ldots, n+1 \}$ on $C[n]$.
 For notational convenience we shall from now on write $[n+1]= \{1, \ldots, n+1 \}$.
 For any subset $I=\{i_1, \ldots, i_r\} \subset[n+1]$ we denote by $C[n]_I$ the locus in $C[n]$ where the coordinates $t_i, i\in I$ vanish and by $X[n]_I$ the preimage of $C[n]_I$ in $X[n]$.
 The structure of the fibre over a point $q\in C[n]$ is determined by the number of coordinate functions which vanish on $q$.
-To describe this, we recall from \cite[Section 1]{GHH-2016} the following construction.
-Given the graph $\Gamma=\Gamma(X_0)$ and a set $I$, we construct a new graph $\Gamma_I$ as follows: we replace each arrow
+To describe this, we recall from \cite[Section 1]{GHH-2019} the following construction.
+Given the graph $\Gamma=\Gamma(X_0)$ and any subset $I \subset [n+1]$, we construct a new graph $\Gamma_I$ as follows: if $I = \varnothing$, then $\Gamma_I$ contains a single vertex without any arrow; otherwise, we replace each arrow

 in $\Gamma$ with $|I|$ arrows labelled by $I$ in ascending order in the direction of the arrow:

 (So here $r=|I|$ and $i_1<i_2<\cdots < i_r$ are the elements in $I$.)
 Note that we no longer demand the new graph $\Gamma_I$ to be bipartite.
 We colour the old nodes black and the new ones white.
 The valence of a white node is $2$, and that of a black node is unchanged from $\Gamma$.
 We label the black nodes $v_I$, where $v$ is the corresponding node in $\Gamma$ and label the white nodes $(I,\gamma,i_{\ell})$, $\ell =1, \ldots r-1$.
 Finally, we extend the notation by letting